Mortimer333/Xeno/README.md

 # Xeno
-Makes native PHP functions more bearable and more.
+Makes native PHP functions more bearable and useable.

 ```php